 - Go old school and use it as your music player like an original iPod!
 Use it at home and in the car without draining your phone battery

 - Use it as a baby monitor using the Baby Monitor 3G or Cloud Baby Monitor app and similar.
 Even check on baby via your Apple Watch!

-- Keep an eye on your home and use it as a security camera by using apps like Presence
+- Keep an eye on your home and use it as a security camera by using third-party apps

 - Track your workout, diet, blood pressure, weight, and other health information with health monitor apps